ojlawson/bash-scripts/README.md

 RAW files provide far more image information, allowing me to capture more detail and greater dynamic range from my camera sensor.
 They also provide much more flexibility when editing the photos.
 The downside of this is the files are much larger in size.
 RAW files on my camera are typically 24MB+, whereas the JPG files are are typically 8-10MB.

-Taking photos in both RAW + JPG allows me to share JPGs more easily (smaller, more compatible) whilst still giving me the option to edit those same photos in their RAW format.
+Taking photos in both RAW and JPG allows me to share JPGs more easily (smaller, more compatible) whilst still giving me the option to edit those same photos in their RAW format.

 Sometimes, I will set the camera to only take photos in JPG format.
 There are a number of reasons for doing this.
 For example, conserving space on my SD card, or taking photos which I know I won't edit.
 There are also times where I will set the camera to only take photos in RAW format.
-For example, when I'm taking photos on my own and have no intention of sharing them before editing them.
+For example, taking photos which I have no intention of sharing before editing them.

 In the previous example, there was a corresponding RW2 file for each JPG.
 This issue that arises when switching between file format modes is the emergence of "orphan" files.
 For example: